W-ql/git_learning2/readme.md

-We are going to record
+We are going to record the fist one